AndresMaldonado200338/react-customerservice-app/README.md

 2. **Create and configure the `.env` file**:
    Once both services are set up correctly, create a `.env` file following the format of the provided `.env.example` file.

-   In this `.env` file, add the microservice path shown in **Eureka Service Discovery**.
+   In this `.env` file, add the microservice path shown in **Eureka Service Discovery** in the section **'Instances currently registered with Eureka'**.
 This is necessary so the frontend can access the microservices using the addresses provided by Eureka.

    Example:
     ```env